etienneschalk/tab-sorter-firefox/template-extension/README.md

   - Quicker sort for MRU (comparison between numbers)
   - Put current group of tabs at the end / the beginning
   - Detect duplicate table
-  - implement MRU even for chrome
+  - MRU is now implemented for Chrome 121+
   - Decouple firefox and chrome code
   - Better sorting of integer